KDE/snoretoast/README.md

 ----------------------------------------------------------

     Welcome to SnoreToast.
 	Provide toast with a message and display it via the graphical notification system.
 	This application is inspired by https://github.com/nels-o/toaster and has the same syntax in some parts

 	---- Usage ----
 	toast [Options]

 	---- Options ----
 	[-t] <title string>     | Displayed on the first line of the toast.
 	[-m] <message string>   | Displayed on the remaining lines, wrapped.
-    [-p] <image URI>        | Display toast with an image [-w]                    | Wait for toast to expire or activate.
+	[-p] <image URI>        | Display toast with an image, local files only [-w]                    | Wait for toast to expire or activate.

 	The folowing arguments are only avalible in SnoreToast:
-    [-s] <sound URI>        | Sets the sound of the notifications, for possible values see http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx.
+	[-id] <id>              | sets the id for a notification to be able to cose it later [-s] <sound URI>        | Sets the sound of the notifications, for possible values see http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx.
 	[-silent]               | Don't play a sound file when showing the notifications.
 	[-appID] <App.ID>       | Don't create a shortcut but use the provided app id.

-    [-install] <path> <path to aplication> <APP.ID> | Set the path of your applications shortcut.
+	-install <path> <aplication>| Creates a shortcut <path> in the startmenu which point to the executeable <aplication>, uses the provided appID or a dfault value.
-    [-v]                    | Print the version and copying information.
+	-close                  | Closes a cureenlty dispayed notification, must be used together with -id [-v]                    | Print the version and copying information.

 	?                       | Print these instructions.
 Same as no args.
 	Exit Status     :  Exit Code
 	Failed          : -1
 	Success         :  0
 	Hidden          :  1
 	Dismissed       :  2
 	Timeout         :  3

 	---- Image Notes ----
 	Images must be .png with:
 	        maximum dimensions of 1024x1024
 	        size <= 200kb
 	These limitations are due to the Toast notification system.
 	This should go without saying, but windows style paths are required.